Home

 You want cluster headache treatments, but need more information?

 Before we can understand cluster headache treatments, we need to understand what clusters are.
-As is usually the case with migraines, cluster headaches are one sided and severe.
+As is usually the case with migraine attacks, cluster headaches are one sided and severe.
 The headache is often described as pressing, boring, or stabbing, and in about 1/3 of cases throbbing.
-Occasionally sufferers experience nausea, sensitivity to light, and an aura before the headache.

-Not only are many symptoms the same, many cluster headache treatments are the same as for migraine, as you will see.
+Not only are some symptoms the same, some cluster treatments are the same as for migraine, as you will see.
 Be sure to visit the rest of this site for more info, especially the pages about preventative meds and abortives.

-Clusters are usually quite different from migraines in that they're more sudden and don't last as long.
+Cluster attacks are usually quite different from migraine attacks in that they're more sudden and don't last as long.
 They may reach peak intensity within 5-10 minutes, then last less than an hour (occasionally 3 hours).
 Also unlike migraine sufferers, those with cluster headaches usually prefer to be on the move, and would rather not lie down.

 Other symptoms may include watery eyes and congestion, a drooping eyelid, and sweating.

 Cluster headaches get their name because they tend to go in cycles.
 You may get 1-8 headaches a day, and this may even go on for weeks, and then they'll disappear for a while.
 The cycle is different in everyone.
-Chronic cluster is a rare case where the headache continues for at least a year without a remission of more than 14 days.
+Chronic cluster is a rare case where the headache continues for at least a year without a remission (or only brief remissions of less than a month).
 Cluster headache treatments are still developing.

 Read this article for more on what may cause cluster headache...